morten-olsen-env/dot2/README.md

 * vim (nvim)
 * vscode

-Be aware: All tools are installed locally, but it might install dependencies system wide if not available.
+Be aware: All tools are installed locally (if not marked global), but it might install dependencies system wide if not available.
 Search this project for `require.sh` to find all system wide tools

 Be aware: Everything is relative to this directory, so doing a clean will also remove everything including but not limited to vscode configs and extensions.